Form Fields in JavaScript PDF library

 var document = new ej.pdf.PdfDocument(data);

-// Sets the form field data export settings with output data format.
+// Sets the form field data export settings with output data format

 var settings = new ej.pdf.PdfFormFieldExportSettings();

-settings.dataFormat = ej.pdf.DataFormat.fdf;
+settings.dataFormat = ej.pdf.DataFormat.json;

-// Export form field to fdf format
+// Export form field to JSON format